kwoshvick/lamp-vagrant/README.md

 2. Clone the project

-3. While in the `vagrant-lamp` folder , do
+3. While in the `vagrant-box` folder , do
     ```sh
      $ vagrant up
      ```